sf-wdi-19-20/modules/w10_d2_2_angular_http/README.md

     * `app.js` script
     * `ng-app` in either the `<html>` tag

-3. Make a new controller called `winesCtrl` and include `$http` as a dependency. **Hint:** Make sure you add your `winesCtrl` to your Angular app in `app.js`, and use `ng-controller` to include it in `index.html`.
+3. Make a new controller called `winesCtrl` and include `$http` as a dependency. **Hint:** Make sure you add `winesCtrl` to your Angular app in `app.js`, and use `ng-controller` to include it in the `<body>` tag in `index.html`.

 4. When a user opens your app, they should see a list of all the wines from DareToDiscover.
-Display all the wine attributes, including the photo.
+Display all the wine attributes, including the photo. **Hint:** Look up `ng-src` for images.

 5. Make a form to create a new wine.
 When a user submits the form, it should send an `$http` request to CREATE a new wine in the DareToDiscover database.

 6. Each wine in your list should have an edit button.
-When a user clicks the edit button, the wine should hide and the edit form should show.
+When a user clicks the edit button, the wine information should hide and the edit form should show.

-7. When a user submits the edit form, send a request to update the wine in the DareToDiscover database.
+7. When a user submits the edit form, send an `$http` request to UPDATE the wine in the DareToDiscover database.

 8. Implement a delete button.
-When the user clicks it, send a delete request to remove the wine from the DareToDiscover database.
+When the user clicks it, send an `$http` request to DESTROY the wine from the DareToDiscover database.

-## Stretch Challenges
+## Stretch Challenge

-TODO: Finish writing challenges.
-Solution is in `angular_wine_app` repo
+Link the `name` of each wine to a view that shows only the details for that wine. **Hints:**

+* Use `ngRoute` and `ng-view` to set up multiple views in your Angular app.
+* Use `$routeParams` to figure out which wine to display.
+* Your view for a single wine will have a different controller than your view that displays all wines.

 ## Docs & Resources

-* <a href="https://docs.angularjs.org/api/ng/service/$http" target="_blank">Angular $http Docs</a>
+* <a href="https://docs.angularjs.org/api/ng/service/$http" target="_blank">Angular $http</a>